evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 476 liters.
-With the rear seat down, it is 918 liters.
+The trunk offers a cargo capacity of 476 liters (16.8 CU FT).
+With the rear seat folded down, this expands to 918 liters (32.4 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).

-The maxium weight of the car is 2974 kg (6557 lbs), and with the base weight of 2433 kg (5364 lbs), you can max load 541 kg (1193 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The vehicle’s maximum weight is 2974 kg (6557 lbs), with a base weight of 2433 kg (5364 lbs).
+This allows for a maximum load of 541 kg (1193 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1820, and on unbraked, it is 750 kg (4012/1653 lbs).<div class="mt-3 mb-3">
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1820 kg (4012 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Fisker Ocean </strong>
 </a>